ariba1039/eccomerce_shop_app/README.md

-# Flutter Food delivery app
+# Flutter Mini Store app

-In this Repo, I'll build a Flutter Ecommerce App from scratch, integrating Rest Apis.
+In this Repo, I'll build a Flutter Ecommerce  Shop App from scratch, integrating Rest Apis.
 This step-by-step tutorial is perfect for beginners and those looking to deepen their understanding of Rest Apis.
 Join me to level up your Flutter development skills.